afifmazhar/ncaa_rankings/README.md

 This project uses historical team rankings and historical tournament performance to weight the importance of various team rankings and thereby create a new hybrid team ranking system to predict the outcome of March Madness 2022.

+**Reproducing the Analysis:**

+The first step in our analysis involves cleaning the raw historical tournament game results by running `python3 code/game_results.py` and cleaning / merging historical SRS ratings data by running `python3 code/clean-merge-srs.py`.
+This produces two clean .csv files (`data/clean/game_results_clean.csv` and `data/clean/team-ratings.csv`) which contain historical tournament game results from 1994-2019 and historical SRS ratings for all division I NCAA basketball teams over the same period.

+Next, we merge each team's SRS data with our historical tournament game results by running `python3 code/combine-games-with-srs.py`.
+This appends team1 and team2 SRS data (both offensive and defensive) to the `data/clean/game_results_clean.csv` file.

+We then compute our regression by running `python3 code/regression.py`.
+This creates a .csv file of our regression coefficients (`data/clean/coefficients.csv`) which feeds into our analysis of the 2022 March Madness bracket.

+Finally, running `python3 code/bracket-read-file.py` creates `data/clean/bracket_data.csv` which combines 2022 SRS data (again, offensive and defensive) with the 2022 tournament bracket.
+Running `python3 code/build_bracket.py` makes use of this 2022 bracket data (along with our regression coefficients from above) and determines the winners of each tournament matchup.
+The script creates two output .csv files (`data/clean/matchups.csv` and `data/clean/winners.csv`) which store the predicted tournaments matchups and winners for each game of the 2022 March Madness tournament.

 **Data:**

 The documentation of the ratings data can be briefly summarized.